-Well, mathNEWS is the University of Waterloo Faculty of Mathematics Student Newspaper.
+Well, mathNEWS is the University of Waterloo Faculty of Mathematics student newspaper.
 (Or publication, or magazine, or newsletter... whatever the editors feel like calling it.)
 We publish about every two weeks, usually on Friday, and issues contain articles, art, etc. written by people just like yourself!
-Being student funded (some of your MathSoc fee goes here) and a volunteer publication, we are always in search of people who can write.
+Being student-funded (some of your MathSoc fee goes here) and a volunteer publication, we are always in search of people who can write.
 Or draw.
 Or proofread.
 Anything, really.
 We'll even bribe you to come out to Production Nights every other Monday with free food.
 You don't need any experience, just interest.
 Plus you'll get to see your name (or pseudonym) in print!

-The content of mathNEWS itself will vary from term to term depending on who's editing (and writing).
+The content of mathNEWS itself will vary from term to term depending on who is editing (and writing).
 However, there is usually a gridWORD, a mastHEAD, and profQUOTES.
 The first offers a prize for correct solutions.
 The second is a silly question posed by the editors, answered by all.
 The profQUOTES are a collection of actual quotes as uttered by actual professors during actual lectures.
 Look for those elsewhere in the issue.
 In terms of other articles... well, have an opinion you want to express?
 A weird proof you thought up?
 Something that you think is funnier than what we're printing?
 A solution to one of our puzzles?
 Then if you're too shy to come out to an actual Production Night, submit such things to us by emailing mathnews@gmail.com or by dropping your submission into the BLACK BOX on the third floor (between the C&D and the lounge).

-In the past, mathNEWS has on occasion gone nuts and put out a parody issue like the recentish CosMATHpolitan and the not-so-recent Mathlean's, Toronto Moon, ybarm, Daglobenpost, Mathim, and Impotent.
+In the past, mathNEWS has on occasion gone nuts and put out a parody issue like the recentish CosMATH politan and the not-so-recent Mathlean's, Toronto Moon, ybarm, Daglobenpost, Mathim, and Impotent.
 It doesn't happen often because those things take a lot of time and effort, but if you are nice to the editors they may give you a complimentary copy.
+We are working on a new special issue to be released soon, Rational Mathematic (you get a cookie if you guess what this is a parody of).
 Oh, and yes, mathNEWS really has been around since 1973.
 (Issue 500 was another issue that took time and effort.)
 Feel free to drop by our office (MC 3030) when it's open to look at our mathNEWS Gallery/Shelf o' Memorabilia, which includes, among other items: a piece of Red Room paneling, an EMS Library Sign dating back before the books were moved off the fourth floor of MC into the "new" DC building, and a silk-screen from Math Frosh Week 1979.
+And dirt.
+A disturbing amount of dirt in jars.
 You can even just come by to say 'hi' or drop off an article in person.